 - Step One: 12 ingredients packed into 3 clean veggie capsules, first thing in the morning.

-- Step Two: 30 ingredients packed into 5 tables, taken 20 minutes after Step One with a meal.
+- Step Two: 30 ingredients packed into 5 tablets, taken 20 minutes after Step One with a meal.

 - Neurohacker Collective incorporates collectivism in both its design & business philosophy, opening its company to the public for open investment opportunities.